THE END OF AN ERA 1990-2016

 The Gymkhana State Championship Show (SCS) will be held at the Santa Cruz County Fairgrounds in Watsonville from October 10-13 (grounds will open on Tuesday October 8th).

-The English/Western State Championship Show, the Royalty and Horsemastership State Finals will be held October 25-27 at Brookside Equestrian Park in Elk Grove.
+The English/Western State Championship Show, the Royalty and Horsemastership State Finals will be held in October at Brookside Equestrian Park in Elk Grove.